What is a UCAS status code and how you can find it

 What is UCAS?

 UCAS stands for Universities and Colleges Admissions Service.
-It is a centralised service that manages undergraduate applications to UK universities and colleges.
+It is a centralised service that manages undergraduate applications to UK universities and colleges and offers detailed advice about how to apply via Clearing.

 What does UCAS do?